 Money saving win #3: The A La Carte Method

 Money saving win #5: Prepay Your Debt

-Next steps: The 7 Big Wins
+Next steps: How to Implement the Big Wins

 What I actually dislike (read: hate with the white hot passion of a thousand suns) is the masochistic “advice” people often find when searching for money saving tactics.